pedrovicentealmeida/euroage_plus-project/README.md

 </div>

 ## Description
-This repository contains all the resources related to the serious game developed for the [EuroAGE+ project](https://euroageplus.unex.es/pt-pt/), which was a key component of my MSc thesis dissertation [1] and was presented in the ICARA 2025 conference [2].
-It also includes a stable and user-friendly version of the game, implemented with the Jazzy distribution of the Robot Operating System (ROS) 2.
-The project was migrated from the ROS Noetic branch to ensure compatibility with this distribution of ROS.
+This repository contains the source code of the serious game developed for the [EuroAGE+ project](https://euroageplus.unex.es/pt-pt/), which was a key contribution of my MSc thesis dissertation developed at the Institute of Systems and Robotics - University of Coimbra (Portugal) [1] and was presented in the ICARA 2025 conference [2].
+It includes a stable and user-friendly version of the game, implemented with the Jazzy distribution of the Robot Operating System (ROS) 2.
+The project natively developed in ROS 1 was migrated from the ROS Noetic branch to ensure compatibility with ROS 2.

 ## Citation
 You're free to reuse the source code in this repository provided that its authors' copyright is retained and you cite in your work the following publication: